 Summary of proposals Summary of feedback Tentative decisions or a regulatory liability is measured at the end of each reporting period by: updating the estimated amounts and timings of future cash flows arising from the regulatory asset or regulatory liability to reflect conditions existing at that date; and b) continuing to use the discount rate determined at initial recognition, except in certain circumstances (paragraph A36(c)).
 Items affecting regulated rates only when related cas is paid or received) h is paid or received (October 2021 AP9G Feedback summa ry-Items affecting regulated rates only when related cash A43.
-In some cases, a regulatory asset or a regulatory liability arises because a regulatory agreement treats an item of expense or income as allowable or chargeable in determining the regulated rates only once an entity pays or receives the related cash, or soon after that, instead of when the entity recognises that item as expense or income in its financial statements by applying IFRS Accounting Standards.
-For such a regulatory asset or a regulatory liability, its: a) cash flows are a replica of the cash flows arising from the related liability or related asset, except for the effect of any uncertainty present in the regulatory asset or regulatory liability but not present in the related liability or related asset; and B41.
+In some cases, a regulatory asset or a regulatory liability arises because a regulatory agreement treats an item of expense or income as allowable B41.
 Most respondents agreed with the measurement and presentation proposals described in paragraphs A44 and A46.
-B42.
-A few respondents disagreed with the measurement proposals-and consequently the presentation proposal-because the proposals would, according to them: a) result in the recognition of regulatory assets and regulatory liabilities arising from differences in timing that will not represent adjustments to future regulated rates in accordance with the regulatory agreements; and b) create an exception for a subset of items, which may add complexity to the model in the Exposure Draft. b) regulatory interest rate is not observable from the regulatory agreement because the regulatory agreement does not identify regulatory interest as a separate part of the B43.
-Some respondents raised questions and concerns about certain aspects of the measurement proposals, including:
+Items affecting regulated rates on a cash basis-AP9D discussed in December 2023 or chargeable in determining the regulated rates C30.
+The IASB tentatively decided that the Standard would: only once an entity pays or receives the related cash, or soon after that, instead of when the entity recognises that item as expense or income in its financial statements by applying IFRS Accounting Standards.
+For such a regulatory asset or a regulatory liability, its: B42.
+A few respondents disagreed with the measurement proposals-and consequently the presentation proposal-because the proposals would, according to them: a) result in the recognition of regulatory assets and regulatory liabilities arising from differences in retain the proposed concept that differences in timing that arise from differences between regulatory and accounting criteria represent enforceable present rights or enforceable present obligations.
+Those rights or obligations meet the proposed definitions of regulatory assets and regulatory liabilities. a) cash flows are a replica of the cash flows arising from the related liability or related asset, except for the effect of any uncertainty timing that will not represent adjustments to future regulated rates in accordance with the regulatory agreements; and retain the measurement requirements proposed in paragraph 61 of the Exposure Draft for items that affect regulated rates only when related cash is paid present in the regulatory asset or regulatory liability but not present in the related liability or related asset; and b) create an exception for a subset of items, which may add complexity to the model in the Exposure Draft. or received. c) retain the requirements proposed in paragraph 69 of the Exposure Draft to present specified regulatory b) regulatory interest rate is not observable from the regulatory agreement because the regulatory agreement does not identify regulatory interest as a separate part of the B43.
+Some respondents raised questions and concerns about certain aspects of the measurement proposals, including: income and regulatory expense in other comprehensive income.